Skip to main content

 What Clients See

-When a client opens the proposal link, they get a clean, professional page with everything they need to review and accept your offer.
+When a client opens the proposal link, they get a clean, professional page with everything they need to review, customize, and accept your offer.

 The proposal page